-The utility will install or arrange for the installation of the standard service lateral.
+MU will install or arrange for the installation of the standard service lateral.
 Customers will not be allowed to install these service laterals.
-Customers will be charged additional fees if the installation cost exceeds the utility's calculated nominal cost for a standard underground service.
+Customers will be charged additional fees if the installation cost exceeds MU's calculated nominal cost for a standard underground service.
 Additional expenses may result from, but are not limited to, road or sidewalk bores, concrete or asphalt replacement, improper fill, rocky conditions, or extremely wet conditions.
 Customers will always be responsible for any additional fees due to frost or frozen ground.
-The metering point designates the point of ownership change between the utility and the customer.
+The metering point designates the point of ownership change between MU and the customer.
 Service laterals after the metering point will be owned and maintained by the customer.
-The utility will terminate both ends of utility installed service laterals.
+MU will terminate both ends of utility installed service laterals.